simpeijie/jekyll-now/_posts/2017-4-1-Pacman-using-Reinforcement-Learning.md

 ### Temporal Difference Learning

 In contrast to offline planning, online planning does not have prior knowledge of the transition function and reward function.
 The agent must try exploration, during which it performs actions and receives feedback in the form of the successor states it arrives in and the corresponding rewards it reaps.
+In the real world, temporal difference learning and Q-learning are more useful since an MDP will not always be available.

 Before delving into Q-learning, we first have to understand temporal difference learning.
 Temporal difference learning keeps track of an exponential moving average of the value at each state and at each timestep, it obtains a sample value of taking an action $\pi(s)$ from state $s$ and ending up in $s'$.
 The sample value is calculated as such: